ariannedee/intro-to-python/README.md

 3. Unzip it and move the **intro-to-python-master** folder to a convenient location

 ### 4. Make sure that you can run Python in PyCharm
+1. Open PyCharm (skip any configuration/tip windows)

+1. Navigate to the **intro-to-python-master** folder and click **Open**

-1. Open PyCharm (skip any configuration steps) and open the **intro-to-python-master** folder
+1. You should now have PyCharm open with the folder structure in the left side panel

-1. Navigate to `Examples/example_1_first_code.py` and double click to open it in the editor
+1. In the left panel, navigate to `Examples/example_1_first_code.py` and double click to open it in the editor

 1. On the open file, right click and select **Run 'example_1_first_code'**

 1. In the Run tab on the bottom, you should see `Process finished with exit code 0`

-1. If you got an error, follow the instructions for setting your Python version in PyCharm
+1. Otherwise, if you got an error (exit code 1 in red), follow the instructions for setting your Python version in PyCharm below

-### Setting your Python version in PyCharm
+### If you received an error running example_1_first_code, set your Python version in PyCharm

 On a Mac:
 - Go to **PyCharm** > **Preferences**